Explore Life in Vlora: Pros & Cons of Living on Albania’s Southern Coast

 CON: Lack of Quality Local Wines

 While Albania has a growing wine industry, Vlora’s local selection can be hit or miss.
 Quality wines are available, but many are not up to the standards of more established wine regions.
-Wine lovers may find better options in imported bottles or specific wineries elsewhere in the country.
+If you’re picky about what you drink, use our Vlora Wine guide to find the better bars and shops.

 CON: Stray Animals